ZygmuntJakub/two_phase_commit_solana/README.md

 `programs/demo_participant` shows the minimal interface a hook program must implement.

-**Tradeoff:** if a hook program panics or returns an error, the entire `commit()` transaction fails.
-This means participants must trust each other's hook implementations, the same social contract as 2PC itself.
-A buggy or malicious hook can delay commit, but cannot forge votes or steal funds.
+**Tradeoff:** if a hook program panics or returns an error, the entire `commit()` transaction fails and the transaction stays in COMMITTING.
+A participant could exploit this by registering a hook that always panics, permanently blocking `commit()`.

+The escape hatch is `commit_no_hooks`: any wallet can call it to finalize without executing any hooks.
+This defeats hook-griefing, but introduces a different tradeoff — there is no enforcement that `commit()` must be tried first.
+Any wallet may call `commit_no_hooks` immediately after all votes are cast, skipping hooks even when they are fully operational.
+Applications that require hooks to execute on every commit cannot rely on this as a hard guarantee in an adversarial environment.
+Hooks are best-effort, not atomic, when untrusted callers are present.

 ---